spausum/spausum.github.io/content/posts/midterm.md

 Release speed having a high negative coefficient indicates that as the release speed increases, the likelihood of a pitch being classified into certain types decreases.
 This suggests that faster pitches are less likely to be classified into other types and more likely to be classified as fastballs.

 Z Movement having a high positive coefficient indicates that as vertical movement increases, the likelihood of a pitch being classified into certain types increase.
-For each increase in 'z_movement', the odd of the pitch being classfied as a curveball or another pitch with more vertical movement increases by 1.309
+For each increase in `z_movement`, the odd of the pitch being classfied as a curveball or another pitch with more vertical movement increases by 1.309

-An increase in 'release_pos_x' would increasese the odd of the pitch being classified as a pitch with more horizontal releaes position like sliders.
+An increase in `release_pos_x` would increasese the odd of the pitch being classified as a pitch with more horizontal releaes position like sliders.

 **Strengths:**